waynechoidev/turing-machine/README.md

 Built with React, and TypeScript.

-I implemented 7 turning machines and a simulator.
+I implemented a turing machine simulator and 7 turning machines.
 I tried to pick machines can explain the core concepts of the turing machine well.

 - Copy 1s
 - Repeat Binary